asm89/alexnederlof.github.com/source/_posts/2013-05-24-the-truth-about-code-reviews.markdown

 ---
 During the [International Conference of Software Engineering 2013 ](http://2013.icse-conferences.org/) I visited a great talk by [Alberto Baccheli](https://twitter.com/sback_) on modern code reviews.
 It resonated with my experience with code reviews and I'd like to share the highlights of [his research](http://www.inf.usi.ch/phd/bacchelli/publications/icse2013.pdf) conducted among 17 developers from 16 different teams at Microsoft.

-Most developers at some point have to do some kind of code reviewing.
+Most developers have to do some kind of code reviewing at some point.
 When you use GitHub for example, every pull request can be seen as a code review.
 At some companies like Microsoft, Google and Facebook, code reviews are part of the job.
-They work with specialized tools like [Google's Rietveld](https://developers.google.com/appengine/articles/rietveld), [Facebook's Phabricator](http://phabricator.org/) or the Open Source tool [Gerrit](https://code.google.com/p/gerrit/).
-We do code reviews because it is well known that code reviews offer many advantages.
+To make it easy for their developers they work with specialized tools like [Google's Rietveld](https://developers.google.com/appengine/articles/rietveld), [Facebook's Phabricator](http://phabricator.org/) or the Open Source tool [Gerrit](https://code.google.com/p/gerrit/).
+We do code reviews because it is well known that [code reviews offer many advantages](http://www.youtube.com/watch?v=CKjRt48rZGk).
 When I have to explain to someone why code reviews are important, I come up with the same arguments most developers come up with (in order of importance):

 1. Finding defects
 2. Code quality improvement